mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 This purpose of this article is to explain in detail how the Ansible playbook that <a href="https://github.com/cloudhotspot/ansible-cisco-vwlc" target="_blank">I've published on Github</a> actually works.

-However it is worthfile to give a quick overview of how to use the playbook before we delve into details.
+However it is worthwhile to give a quick overview of how to use the playbook before we delve into details.

 The target user experience here is to: